The Construction Markup Stage is based on a Layer system to give you finite control over the order overlapping objects are stacked.

 Changing Text Color: The text color may be changed by single left clicking the Color Square located to the right of the Font button.

-Align Tools: The text may be aligned left, center or right by single left clicking one of the Align buttons .
-By default, text will align left.
+Align Tools: By default, text will align left.
+Text may be aligned left, center or right by left-clicking one of the Align button.

 U: The text may be underlined by single left clicking the U button.